lj-ditrapani/16-bit-computer-video/readme.markdown

 Colors Pairs
 ------------
 ```
-There are 2 sets of color pairs:  tile and sprite
+There are 2 sets of color pairs:  cell and sprite
 Each set has 32 colors arranged in 16 pairs
 16 x 2 x 16-bit colors
 4-bit color pair index